w3f/polkadot-wiki/docs/maintain-guides-how-to-vote-councillor.md

 Go to the "Extrinsics" tab on [Polkadot Apps Dashboard](https://polkadot.js.org/apps).

-Choose the account your want to remove the vote of and select the "electionsPhragmen -> removeVoter()" options and submit the transaction.
+Choose the account you want to remove the vote of and select the "electionsPhragmen -> removeVoter()" options and submit the transaction.

 ![](assets/council/remove_vote.png)